hyperjiang/docker-go/README.md

 From 1.13 and later on, [dep](https://github.com/golang/dep) is removed from the images.

 From 1.13.5 and 1.12.14 and later on, [buf](https://github.com/bufbuild/buf) and [prototool](https://github.com/uber/prototool) are pre-installed.

+From 1.14.2 and later on, [buf](https://github.com/bufbuild/buf) is removed as it does not support 1.14.

 ## unbuilt versions